Rosalie Mackenzie Poe: In popular culture

 Her brother William named a character "Rosalie" after her in his 1827 short story, "The Pirate," published in the Weekly Journal of Politics, Science, and Literature.
 He also mentioned Rosalie in his 1827 poem "Lines on a Pocket Book."

 Rosalie is a character in the 1909 historical fiction novel, The Dreamer, by Mary Newton Stanard.

-The likeness of Rosalie is portrayed by a child actor in the 1915 silent biographical film, The Raven.
+Rosalie is portrayed by a child actor in the 1915 silent biographical film, The Raven.

 Rosalie was portrayed by Beth Graham in the original cast of the Off-Broadway musical, Nevermore: The Imaginary Life and Mysterious Death of Edgar Allan Poe.

-Rosalie is a character in the 2003 gothic horror mystery novel The Pale Blue Eye by Louis Bayard.
-The film adaptation of The Pale Blue Eye is scheduled to be released in select theaters on December 23, 2022, before its streaming release on January 6, 2023, by Netflix.
+Rosalie is a character in the 2003 gothic horror mystery novel The Pale Blue Eye by Louis Bayard, but does not appear in its 2022 film adaptation.

 Rosalie is a character in the 2011 romance and ghost novel, The Raven's Bride, by Lenore Hart (St. Martin's Publishing Group).